-Although aerosol reductions may contribute to worsened climate conditions in Australia, air quality and human health improvements owing to aerosol reductions cannot be ignored (Giani et al., 2020; Zheng et al., 2017).
-In addition, the dryingdrier and warming trendswarmer conditions in Australia attributed linked to aerosol reductions should be considered resulting from the rise in long-lived GHGs, while the aerosol reductions unmask the effect rooted in the GHGs (Wang et al., 2023).
+The CESM1 simulations depict warmer and drier conditions in Australia related to China's aerosol reductions than otherwise, a pattern also evident in observations represented by ERA5.
+However, it is important to note that China's aerosol reductions only contribute to a portion of the observed warm and dry conditions in Australia.
+Nonetheless, air quality and human health improvements owing to aerosol reductions cannot be ignored (Giani et al., 2020; Zheng et al., 2017).
+In addition, the drying and warming trends in Australia attributed to aerosol reductions should be considered resulting from the rise in long-lived GHGs, while the aerosol reductions unmask the effect rooted in the GHGs (Wang et al., 2023).
 In addition, other factors such as internal climate variability (Heidemann et al., 2023) appear to have contributed more to the changes in Australia's climate conditions.

 Rotstayn et al. (2007) and Fahrenbach et al. (2023) investigated the impact of increasing anthropogenic aerosols over Asia during the late 20th century and early 21st century and indicated that enhanced aerosol emissions strengthened the meridional temperature and pressure gradients, intensifying the monsoonal circulation and leading to increased precipitation over Australia.
-In contrast, our study focuses on the recent reductions in anthropogenic aerosols in China-since 2013, showing that the aerosol reductions reversed circulation changes induced by the previous aerosol increases and contributedled to drying rather than increased rainfall over Australia.
+In contrast, our study focuses on the recent reductions in anthropogenic aerosols in China since 2013, showing that the aerosol reductions reversed circulation changes induced by the previous aerosol increases and contributed to drying rather than increased rainfall over Australia.
 Our study also explores the subsequent impact of aerosol reductions in China on Australian temperature.
 We find that reduced moisture availability over Australia led to a shift in surface energy partitioning, with more energy being converted into sensible heat rather than latent heat, resulting in near-surface warming.
-In summary, while previous studies have demonstrated the role of increasing Asian aerosols in enhancing Australia's precipitation, our work complements these findings by showing that decreasing aerosols, particularly from China, can drive the opposite effect, contributingleading to both dryingdrier and warmingwarmer conditions in Australia.
+In summary, while previous studies have demonstrated the role of increasing Asian aerosols in enhancing Australia's precipitation, our work complements these findings by showing that decreasing aerosols, particularly from China, can drive the opposite effect, contributing to both drying and warming conditions in Australia.